 - To inspect your medical record with an HIM specialist, schedule an appointment.
 Our staff must remain with the medical record and with you while you review the information.

-- To allow UNT Health to release a copy of your medical record, you will need to sign an Authorization to Disclose Protected Health Information form.
-To allow UNT Health to request a copy of your medical record, you will need to sign and Authorization to Receive Protected Health Information form.
+- To allow HSC Health to release a copy of your medical record, you will need to sign an Authorization to Disclose Protected Health Information form.
+To allow HSC Health to request a copy of your medical record, you will need to sign and Authorization to Receive Protected Health Information form.
 You will need to present a valid form of identification when submitting your request.

 - You will be given information regarding our fees and the time frame for receiving your copy of the records upon receipt of your request.